OliviaLynn/ofxMultitouch/README.md

 [openFrameworks](http://openframeworks.cc/) is an open source toolkit for creative coding.

 ## Introduction
-ofxMultitouch is an openFrameworks addon for making the most of multitouch screens running Windows 7, 8, and 10, based on Trent Brooks' [ofxWintouchHook](https://github.com/trentbrooks/ofxWinTouchHook).
+ofxMultitouch is an openFrameworks addon for making the most of multitouch screens that run Windows 7, 8, and 10, by intercepting and responding to Windows messages for touch and mouse events.

 ## Installation
-ofMultitouch is made from a fork of ofxWinTouchHook, so there are no dependencies to be installed!
+ofMultitouch is made from a fork of Trent Brooks' [ofxWinTouchHook](https://github.com/trentbrooks/ofxWinTouchHook), so there are no dependencies to be installed!

 **Installing ofxMultitouch:**
 - Download from GitHub